Power-Components/powergrid-doc/docs/table/column-filters.md

 })
 ```

-Includind the column with filter.
+Including the column with filter.

 ```php
 //...